 Scott and Hayden in this film are every quack we’ve ever known.
 Fools at any point, they have focused their energy on wrongheaded patriotism, the former a politician who doesn’t practice what he preaches but can’t accept everyone else’s failure to live up to his own fake principles, the latter simply a nutcase, who conquers personal pratfalls with pie-in-the-sky bullshit; after an unsatisfying orgasm, he realized his sexual disappointments were the fault of the Russians.
 As he tells Sellers, “Luckily, I was able to interpret these feelings correctly.”
 Dr. Strangelove himself, meanwhile, stands as the nonchalant specter of true fear, true destruction.
 Based on Edward Teller but uncomfortably suggestive of Henry Kissinger, he’s our villain if we have one (Hayden seems a sick man), but we still laugh.
 Maybe a bit nervously.

 Up in the air an episode of backfired intentions that will result in crisis is beginning.
-A bravura Slim Pickens gives his all; he didn’t know the film was a comedy until it came out, which makes his juicy, overblown work all the more rewarding.
+A bravura Slim Pickens gives his all; he purportedly didn’t know the film was a comedy until it came out, which makes his juicy, overblown work all the more rewarding.
 It is only through such understatement that the film finds such warmth in its black humor.
 Pickens is piloting one of the aircraft that is set to drop a hydrogen bomb in the USSR.
 An attempt to shoot him down fails.
 He is invisible on radar screens.
 He, at the end, is the man in the iconic shot who rides the bomb to the doom of the world.
 The bomb squad’s heroism is serious and unquestioned — scenes in which James Earl Jones’ Lt.
 Zogg was to question the rationale behind their actions were cut for this reason — to contrast the serious-minded duty of good men who believe they’re doing the right thing with the frivolous-minded blanket hatred on the ground.
 “Ten, twenty million killed tops,” Scott cheerfully announces, “depending on the breaks.”
 The military itself is shown to be a highly competent and sophisticated weapon; it’s just that it can so easily be driven to be a destructive and habitually murderous force.
 This returns us to All Quiet and Kubrick’s own Paths of Glory.
 To put America’s own might under the microscope, though, was something new, one reason the film has remained so potent and relevant.

-This was the first film Stanley Kubrick produced himself, without involvement from longtime partner James Harris; in a sense it marks a rebirth, the first film of his highly idiosyncratic, striking graphic style, assisted by brilliant production designer Ken Adam and cinematographer Gilbert Taylor.
+This was the first film Kubrick produced himself, without involvement from longtime partner James Harris; in a sense it marks a rebirth, the first film of his highly idiosyncratic, striking graphic style, assisted by brilliant production designer Ken Adam and cinematographer Gilbert Taylor.
 It’s fair to say he’d never again make a film with such a match of ambition and economy, but there are other indications of his future to be found here.
-In his indulgences in details, he finds the strength in the off-kilter comedy here, which only makes itself explicit in the sense that it duplicates everyday reality so beautifully: Mandrake struggling with a telephone and a drink machine as the solider; the fate of the world hanging in the balance of a mundane three-letter code only a dead man knows; the politics of the banquet table in the War Room taking precedence over the fate of the country; how light music on the radio proves that nothing is amiss; and of course, Answering to God for What You’ve Done.
+In his indulgences in details, he finds the strength in the off-kilter comedy here, which only makes itself explicit in the sense that it duplicates everyday reality so beautifully: Mandrake struggling with a telephone and a drink machine; the fate of the world hanging in the balance of a mundane three-letter code only a dead man knows; the politics of the banquet table in the War Room taking precedence over the fate of the country; how light music on the radio proves that nothing is amiss; and of course, Answering to God for What You’ve Done.
 If the humor comes in copious amounts from Sellers, a hero and a genius by any measurement, the poignance is all in the screenplay and the delicious angle from the recruited Southern and its clash with a society that isn’t just stuffy but inhumane and unjust.
 Kubrick infuses all this with the same strength as always.
 Like Sellers, he is keyed into compassionate instincts and as much as he plays the proceedings for angst-ridden comedy, these two mavericks know the importance of its message.
 They’re gone now and they are missed, but Strangelove is never going anywhere, and no one can stop it.
 This timebomb — the most important political message of our time — is forty-eight years old and sitting on Best Buy and maybe Wal-Mart shelves all over the country.
 Anyone who sees it now will still leave it laughing, worrying, hoping for the best.

 And scared.
 Without overreaching, this wonderful film has a broad scope that remains effective because in its minute examination of bureaucracy it doesn’t diffuse the tension by emotionally confronting how serious the situation is… except at one crucial moment, tinged with silent angst.
 In the war room after the gravity takes hold, George C. Scott whispers to his mistress over the phone: “Don’t forget to say your prayers.”